pacman82/arrow-odbc-py/README.md

 Fill Apache Arrow arrays from ODBC data sources.
 This crate is build on top of the [`pyarrow`](https://pypi.org/project/arrow/) Python package and [`arrow-odbc`](https://crates.io/crates/arrow-odbc) Rust crate and enables you to read the data of an ODBC data source as sequence of Apache Arrow record batches.

-## State

-I am writing this mainly to learn how to exchange Arrow Arrays via the C Interface between Rust and Python.
-If you happen to know how this is supposed to work your review and contribution would be highly welcome (not that it wouldn't otherwise).

 Users looking for a mature solution for bulk fetching data from ODBC data sources in Python should also take a look at [`turbodbc`](https://github.com/blue-yonder/turbodbc) which has a helpful community and seen a lot more battle testing than this.
 Also this Python package is more narrow in Scope (which is a fancy way of saying it has less features), as it is only concerned with bulk fetching Arrow Arrays and nothing else.

 ## About Arrow